Creating the villages of the future (in cities and suburbs)

 Small is beautiful

 When Nextdoor, the local social media platform, launched in the UK, they based their local areas around existing electoral wards.
 These wards may have at some point have born some correlation with old village parishes.
-Nextdoor understood that people relate best to these smaller neighbourhoods.
+Nextdoor understood that people relate better to these smaller neighbourhoods.
 It is in these places that our local community has the potential to flourish.

 But what is an urban village?

-Building up the village
+Building the village

 We should find ways of celebrating what we have.
 Start working to protect and improve the community assets.
 Take back our public spaces.
 Support our local businesses.
 Work together.